Paloja2017/Taxi_Data_Report/README.md

-# Taxi Travel Power BI Report
+# **Taxi Travel Power BI Report**

 ![](TaxiPhoto.jpg)

 ## Introduction

-Microsoft last couple of month has released a public preview of Microsoft Fabric.
+Microsoft last couple of month has released a public preview of **Microsoft Fabric**.
 Me as Power BI developer and tech enthusiast I started to experiment with it and I thought maybe it is very good to document as the project on GitHub also for my protfolio.
 This was the starting point, the project was quite simple, the main thing I wanted to experiment with was Taxi Data as sample data which is almost 160 milion rows and the connection as Direct lake.

 ## Problem statement

 Simulation:
-Fictive Taxi company want to implement new Microsoft Fabric capabilities to their BI analysis.
+Fictive **Taxi** company want to implement new **Microsoft Fabric** capabilities to their BI analysis.
 They want real time data analysis so we have agreed to use Microsoft Direct Lake as storage in Power BI.

 ## Requirements

-Simulate the client Taxi Company requirement of measuring these metrics:
+Simulate the client **Taxi** Company requirement of measuring these metrics:
 - Fare Amount Value
 - Total Amount Value
 - Tip Amount Value